carbon-language/carbon-lang/mlir/docs/SPIRVToLLVMDialectConversion.md

 #### Mapping

 `spv.constant` is mapped to `llvm.mlir.constant`.
-This is a strightforward conversion pattern with a special case when the argument is signed or unsigned.
+This is a straightforward conversion pattern with a special case when the argument is signed or unsigned.

 #### Special case

 SPIR-V constant can be a signed or unsigned integer.
-Since LLVM Dialect does not have signedness semantics, this case should be handeled separately.
+Since LLVM Dialect does not have signedness semantics, this case should be handled separately.

 The conversion casts constant value attribute to a signless integer or a vector of signless integers.
 This is correct because in SPIR-V, like in LLVM, how to